HP Laser Printer Common LCD Service Error Codes.

 What you really want is the specific list for your printer.
 The "definitive" list should be in the printer service manual but they aren't always intended to be widely available.
 Actually HP error lists can be a bit dissapointing on causes and repairs as well.
 We have put a few specific guides on the web but there are simply too many printers to cover them all.

 HP have been fairly consistent in their use of laser printer error messages over time so that message "13" is "paper jam" and "50" is "fuser problem".
 There are hundreds of models of course and naturally there are differences in the feature set so there have to be differences in the precise messages.
 Where the descriptions given here are too vague then the user and service manuals for the specific printer are needed.

-Business quality printers now have multi-line and graphical displays as well as internal web servers.
+Business quality printers have multi-line graphical control panel displays as well as internal web servers.
 Numerical messages might become less necessary in future.
 However numbers have the ability to sum up a complicated issue in one phrase so they are likely to remain in use.
 Internet servers tend to return a numeric error together with a descriptive phrase and printers should probably go on doing the same thing.

 The printer keeps a count of pages and possibly of page cover.
 The printer firmware prompts for "maintenance" when it is programmed to do so.

 If you are maintaining your own printer and very familiar with its working you could just ignore and reset the prompt and make your own judgement about when parts need replacing.
 However if you are maintaining a printer on contract and the journey to site takes a couple of hours you will almost certainly want to give the printer a thorough cleaning and use a maintenance kit - a fuser and a set of rollers.
 With a fleet of printers installing the maintenance kits will minimise user downtime and IT support calls.